silv3rst0n3/StoneEye/README.md

 <h1>NOTIFY:</h1>
 go install -v github.com/projectdiscovery/notify/cmd/notify@latest
 <h1>Config</h1>
+you most Config Notify to your telegram bot or slack or discord app for send results .
 For Discord app if you want separate RESULT of bounty programs You most Edit code and after notify use -id hackerone for send results send to hackerone Discord channel

 ```discord: